TUDelft-books/CSBB-textbook/book/Quarter1/Week1_1.md

 Monday: **Communication**

-- <a href=#intro-lecture-by-minor-director>Introduction lecture</a> where the structure of the minor, goals and assessments will be introduced.
+-  <a href=#introduction-lecture-by-the-minor-director>Introduction Lecture</a> where the structure of the minor, goals and assessments will be introduced.

 -   <a href=#workshop-technical-tools>Technical Tools</a> - explanation and exploration of all the tools we